horganb/bird-extension/README.md

+To build for development:

+webpack

-To build:
+To build for production:

-webpack --config webpack-ext.config.js
+webpack --node-env production